ams-hackers/gbforth/docs/assembler.md

 [endasm]
 ```

-To learn more, you can have a loook to the hello world example
+To learn more, you can have a look to the hello world example
 [written in assembler](https://github.com/ams-hackers/dmg-forth/blob/master/examples/hello-world-asm/hello.fs),
 or the [the lib/ directory](https://github.com/ams-hackers/dmg-forth/tree/master/lib).